TomRosenbloom/php_cert_study/basics/case sensitivity.md

 User-defined function names are also case insensitive, as are class names, class methods and namespaces.

-I suppose the sort of logic (or at least a way of remembering) is that the things that are case sensitive are variables and things *like* variable e.g. constants, array keys, class properties.
+I suppose the sort of logic (or at least a way of remembering) is that the things that are case sensitive are variables and things *like* variables e.g. constants, array keys, class properties.
 I'm saying they are like variables in the sense that they are things that have a value and a name (perhaps in the technically they might be things that are stored via symbol table/zval?)

 ## Case sensitive